Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 The success of the ML training heavily relies on the proper data processing.
 Here we describe two critical components to rescale the data to ease the ML training.
 A proper sampling for stiff dynamics is also an important step to guarantee a good training result.

-\paragraph{\textbf{Ion Density Normalization.}} The magnitude of ion population $\mathbf{N}$ from the numerical solution varies largely between 1e13 to 1e-11.
-Since the total density $n_A$ should be preserved for different parameter setting, we first normalize the population using its total density $n_A$ as the follows,
+\paragraph{\textbf{Ion Density Normalization.}} \revb{The CR solution of Lithium has $\dim{\mathbf{N}}=94$ states corresponding to different energy levels with the atomic number $A_\alpha=3$.
+The magnitude of ion population $\mathbf{N}$ from the numerical solution varies largely between 1e13 to 1e-11 ($m^{-3}$).
+Since the total density $n_A$ is preserved for different parameter setting, to facilitate the neural network training process, we first normalize the population using its total density $n_A$ as the follows,